 Their current brand theme of Nonstop you” has an aspirational and personal feel that speaks about the customer more than the airline.
 Like DELTA’s theme Keep Climbing, Nonstop you positions the brand in terms of the flyer but its cleverness masks its importance.
 European carriers, especially Lufthansa and British Airways, are more prone to work stoppages due to labor disputes than their Asian and North American counterparts.
 So, in point of fact, many Lufthansa regulars are not non-stop.
 Neither are the flights with a hub system as intrenched as Lufthansa’s.

-We’ve already mentioned the success of Southwest Airlines, and it is the king of the low-cost carrier crop.
-What’s interesting, in further examination, is the rest of the low-cost carriers try the same anti-big airline kind of messaging without the punch.
+We’ve already mentioned the success of Southwest Airlines.
+It is the king of the low-cost carrier crop.
+What’s interesting is the rest of the low-cost carriers try the same anti-big airline kind of messaging without the punch.